 A concentration within American Studies is an intellectually coherent plan of study, developed in consultation with an advisor, which explores in detail a specific aspect of the culture(s) and society of the United States.
 It may be built around a discipline (like history, literary criticism, government, sociology), a field (such as cultural studies, ethnic studies, queer studies), or a "problematic" (such as ecology and culture, politics and culture).
 As model and inspiration for prospective American Studies majors, we have developed descriptions of seven standing concentrations--Queer Studies, Race and Ethnicity, Cultural Studies, Material Culture, Visual Culture, Historical Studies, and Literary Studies--that we encourage majors to select or to adapt to their own particular goals for their education.
 These descriptions are given below, beginning with the fields most recently incorporated into our curriculum.
 Some of our majors choose a disciplinary concentration; others devise their own concentrations.
 Among the latter in recent years have been concentrations in urban studies, gender studies, education, and environmental studies.
 Now that Wesleyan has a College of the Environment which does not offer a stand alone major but requires a “linked” major, we anticipate more students choosing an environmental focus.

 Click on the concentrations below for more information.

 - Queer Studies

 Students interested in the concentration in Queer Studies should plan to take the Junior Colloquium in Queer Studies (AMST 201).
-The recommended advisor for majors concentrating in Queer Studies is Margot Weiss and Laura Grappo.
+The recommended advisor for majors concentrating in Queer Studies are Margot Weiss and Laura Grappo.